sourari/Physical-Chemistry/fourier.md

 Now, I want to show how the Fourier Transform takes as an input a function in position space $f(x)$ and gives us a new function in $k$-space $\hat{f}(k)$ as an output.
 As we defined above, the Fourier Transform specifies how much a complex exponential function $e^{ikx}$ with wavenumber $k$ contributes to the function $f(x)$.
 As we would expect, each $e^{ikx}$ will contribute to $f(x)$ by a coefficient that is dependent on the value of $k$.
 We define this coefficient by $\hat{f}(k)$.
 The function $f(x)$ is, therefore, the sum of all these contributions and can be written as
 <p align="center"> $f(x)=\sum_{k} \hat{f}(k) e^{ikx}$. </p>

 The expression above is for discrete values of $k$.
-To express $f(x)$ in function of continuous and infinite values of $k$, we have to change the sum into an integral to obtain
+To express $f(x)$ in function of continuous and infinite values of $k$, we have to change the sum into an integral as follow

 <p align="center"> $f(x)=\frac{1}{\sqrt[]{2\pi}}\int_{-\infty}^{\infty} \hat{f}(k) e^{ikx}dk$. </p>